 As with any sport, uniformity of equipment is important.
 Because many participants do not have the strength to lift heavy objects (such as wood sticks) the sport is played with all-plastic hockey sticks (both shaft and blade).
 A plastic ball is substituted for a puck, allowing greater movement during the game.
 Many players simply use the power of their wheelchair to move and control the ball.

 The use of protective equipment, such as pads and eye protection is highly encouraged however at this time it remains optional.
 Powerhockey is a fairly low contact sport.
 Most contact during the sport is primarily from wheelchairs bumping each other side to side.

 Powerhockey follows many of the same rules found in any ice hockey league, such as the NHL.
 Of course, rules are adapted to fit the ability of power wheelchair users.
 For example, Powerhockey goaltenders do not have the ability to reach down and freeze the puck (ball).
 Thus, the referee blows the whistle when the ball is under the goalie’s wheelchair, prompting a frozen puck (ball).
 Refer to the official rulebook for more information.

-Powerhockey is specifically for persons requiring the use of an electric (power) wheelchair during daily life.
+Powerhockey is specifically for persons requiring the use of a power wheelchair in their daily lives.
 Sports opportunities for power wheelchair users are very limited.
 In fact, until recently there were no power wheelchair team sports opportunities available.
 National organizations/events such as Paralympics and Special Olympics (which deals with mental disabilities) have no team sport opportunities for power wheelchair users.
 Manual wheelchair users have many sports opportunities, such as basketball, hockey, softball, football, racing and rugby to just name a few.